Reverse Barbell Box Lunge

 Follow these step-by-step instructions to perform Reverse Barbell Box Lunge with proper form and technique.

-Stand with a barbell across your upper back and feet shoulder-width apart.
+Stand facing away from a low box or step, with a barbell resting across your upper back and shoulders.

 Secondary Muscles